TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/AccessControl/AccessControlOptions/Index.rst

    modification rights.

 Page types
-   TYPO3 CMS defines a number of page types.
+   `TYPO3 CMS`:pn: defines a number of page types.
 A user can be restricted to access only some of them.

    For a full discussion on page types, please refer to the :ref:`page types chapter <page-types>`.

 Excludefields
-   When defining column tables in TCA, it is possible to set the :ref:`"exclude" property <t3tca:columns-properties-exclude>` to "1".
+   When defining column tables in `TCA`:pn:, it is possible to set the :ref:`"exclude" property <t3tca:columns-properties-exclude>` to "1".
    This ensures that the field is hidden to users by default.
    Access to it must be explicitly granted in this access list.

 Explicitly allow/deny field values
-   When a field offers a list of options to select from, it is possible to tell TYPO3 CMS that access to these options is restricted and should be granted explicitly.
+   When a field offers a list of options to select from, it is possible to tell `TYPO3 CMS`:pn: that access to these options is restricted and should be granted explicitly.
 Such fields and their values appear here.

-   The related TCA property is :ref:`"authMode" <t3tca:columns-select-properties-authmode>`.
+   The related `TCA`:pn: property is :ref:`"authMode" <t3tca:columns-select-properties-authmode>`.

 Limit to languages
    By default users can edit records regardless of what language they are assigned to.